 How to Make DIY Laundry Detergent for Only $1.25 per year

-Today’s tip is one that is gentle on your washer (HE and regular), but most importantly it will save you money!
-If you’ve ever looked at the cost of laundry detergent, you may have choked at the cost.
-I have a wonderful recipe to make your own Liquid Laundry Detergent for only $1.25 per year!
-And the detergent is low suds and low residue which will keep your washer and clothes cleaner.
+If you’ve ever looked at the cost of store-bought detergents, you may have choked at the cost.
+I have a wonderful detergent recipe to make your own own homemade laundry detergent for only $1.25 per year!

 How to Make DIY Laundry Detergent

-If you think this detergent couldn’t possibly work on dirty clothes, think again.
+If you think this homemade liquid laundry detergent couldn’t possibly work on dirty clothes, think again.
 I can tell you that in addition to our regular clothing, I’ve been using this recipe for 9 years on my boys’ clothes, on my own work clothes, and my husband’s karate clothing.
 And it really works.
-Whatever stains don’t come out in the wash are no match for my DIY Miracle Stain Remover.

-The ingredients for the laundry detergent are simple and can be purchased at your grocery store.
+The great thing about this laundry detergent is the basic ingredients are simple, gentle on sensitive skin, and can be purchased at your grocery store.
 Just look on the high or low shelves in the laundry detergent aisle.
-If you can’t find them there, you can also look at your local hardware or home improvement store.

-To make the detergent, you only need about 15 minutes and then let the detergent sit overnight.
-The next morning, you stir, add more water and you are done!
-Do you think that’s too much time to devote to making laundry detergent?
+Do you think that’s too much time to devote to making your own laundry soap?
 What if I told you that this batch lasts our family of four (did I mention two of them are young boys) six months or more.

 Click Here to Download the Printable Version of the Recipe